Kawa-oneechan/Asspull3X/docs/video.md

     |    |_______________ Vertical flip
     |____________________ Palette #

-## Sprites
+## Objects

-Sprites are available in all screen modes.
+Objects are available in all screen modes.
 Like tilemaps, their graphics are taken from `0E050000`.
-Their settings are stored in two separate arrays, one at `0E064000` and another at `0E064200`, defined as `SPRITES_A` and `SPRITES_B`.
+Their settings are stored in two separate arrays, one at `0E064000` and another at `0E064200`, defined as `OBJECTS_A` and `OBJECTS_B`.

     PPPP EBBT TTTT TTTT
     |    || |____________ Tile #